open-risk/openRiskScore/docs/SpecificationReference.md

 ## Prescribed Methodology
-This document excerpts the relevant segments of the EBA reference the defines the standardized scorecard for project finance exposures
+This document excerpts the relevant segments of the EBA reference that defines the standardized scorecard for project finance exposures

 ### Article 2: Applicable assessment criteria for different classes of specialised lending exposures